VegaDeftwing/OpGuidesHugoSrc/content/Music/gettingstarted.md

 Alright, if you've made it this far, mashing keys on your keyboard in VCV rack should make noise!

 First thing's first, let's learn by just experimenting.
 You have a huge range of knobs in front of you, don't you wanna turn em'?
-Go for it. <span style="border: 1px solid #fff;border-radius: 3px;padding: 4px;">ctrl</span> + <span style="border: 1px solid #fff;border-radius: 3px;padding: 4px;">Z</span> is always there if you need it.
+Go for it. <kbd>ctrl</kbd> + <kbd>z</kbd> is always there if you need it.
 Worst case, `file→new` is always an option.
 Just have fun.
 When you've gotten a vibe for what effect some knobs have or want to dive into what this chaos of virtual wires means, come back here.

 ---